OmJadhav-official/streamlit-dashboard/README.md

-# streamlit-dashboar for Data Analysis
+# streamlit-dashboard for Data Analysis

 This project showcases an interactive dashboard built with Streamlit and Python, powered by SQL queries from a MySQL database.
 It visualizes insights using dynamic charts and filters.